 On average, it takes 130 hours and $22,178 to create a single hour of eLearning.
 All that for employees who usually think they have better things to do.
 The worst part?
 In the back of your mind, you know that hour of learning will be outdated by the end of the year.

 Fortunately, there’s a better approach: peer training.
-By turning the traditional top-down model on its head, peer training saves time and money while boosting learning outcomes.
+By turning the traditional top-down model on its head, peer training saves time and money while boosting learning outcomes from L&D initiatives.

 Before we break down why peer training is such a better investment, let’s take a look at what it means.